PeterBengtson/Ooloi-docs/ADRs/0014-Timewalk.md

 1. **Non-Consing Transducer Architecture**: The implementation uses a push-based reducing function that calls the downstream reducer directly as items are discovered, eliminating all intermediate lazy sequence allocation.
 Early termination (via `reduced?`) propagates immediately, stopping traversal the moment a terminal condition is met.

+   This represents a true transducer implementation: it transforms reducing functions rather than producing sequences.
+Unlike lazy pull-based approaches that generate values on demand, this push-based producer drives the reducing function as items are discovered, enabling early termination to stop *computation itself*, not just sequence consumption.

 2. **Temporal Measure Bucketing**: To provide "measure N across all voices before measure N+1" ordering, the walker collects measures in structural order (depth-first through the hierarchy), then builds a lookup map grouping measures by their temporal index.
 This transforms what would be O(M×K) repeated scans (M measure numbers × K total measures) into O(K) map construction + O(M) constant-time lookups.
 The map only contains measures within the specified boundary-vpd scope, not the entire piece.

 3. **Voice-Level Position Tracking**: Position accumulation within voices correctly handles tuplet scaling by recursively calculating the scaled total duration of tuplet children before advancing the voice position.
 This prevents position drift when items follow tuplets in the voice sequence.

 These optimizations maintain ratio precision (no tick quantization) while enabling efficient processing of large orchestral scores with proper early termination semantics.
+The implementation demonstrates how transducers can be applied beyond simple collection transformations to complex domain-specific algorithms while maintaining constant space, functional purity, and composability.

 ## Consequences